March 10, 2016

 Among the 14 states with the largest Hispanic or Latino labor force in 2015, Arizona had the highest unemployment rate for Hispanics or Latinos, 8.3 percent.
 Other states with Hispanic unemployment rates above the national average were Nevada (8.0 percent), Pennsylvania (7.7 percent), California and New Jersey (both 7.6 percent), North Carolina (7.4 percent), and Illinois (7.2 percent).
 The Hispanic unemployment rates in New York (6.7 percent) and New Mexico (6.4 percent) were close to the national average.

 These Current Population Survey data are compiled by the Local Area Unemployment Statistics program.
-To learn more, see Preliminary 2015 Data on Employment Status by State and Demographic Group (XLS) (PDF).
+To learn more, see 2015 Data on Employment Status by State and Demographic Group (XLS) (HTML).
 Unemployment rates are not shown for states where the survey sample size is too small to provide reliable estimates.